 Our firm will be investigating to make sure that these student loan servicers stick true to their procedures to help protect their borrowers during this pandemic.
 If you or someone you know ends up being impacted negatively by one of these student loan servicers during COVID-19, Maginnis Law is here to assist you.

-Maginnis Law’s consumer law attorneys are committed to help consumers like you who have been wronged by big corporations, banks, etc. You can reach our firm’s consumer law attorneys by phone at 919.526.0450 or email us at email@example.com, or through our contact page.
+Maginnis Law’s consumer law attorneys are committed to help consumers like you who have been wronged by big corporations, banks, etc. You can reach our firm’s consumer law attorneys by phone at 919.526.0450, by email at email@example.com, or through our contact page.